-In such circumstances, the College will undertake an individualized safety and risk assessment, determine that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal, and provide the Respondent with notice and an opportunity to challenge the decision immediately following the removal.
-Typically, the individualized safety and risk analysis will be conducted by the Title IX Coordinator and/or members of the Title IX or the CARE Team, and/or their designees.
+If the College determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of TIX Sex Discrimination or harassment justifies removal, the Respondent will be provided notice and an opportunity to challenge the decision immediately following the removal.
+Typically, the individualized safety and risk analysis will be conducted by a trained College Official(s).